Faith1Matara/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that display the result of breath to the power love
+Script that converts a number from base 2 to base 10